FIRE Calculators in PKR: 4 Numbers You Actually Need

 Final takeaway

-If you update only four numbers every month and keep assumptions honest, your FIRE model becomes a strategic dashboard instead of a motivational fantasy.
+Update just four numbers every month and keep assumptions honest.
+Your FIRE model becomes a strategic dashboard, not a motivational fantasy.